whisthq/whist/mandelboxes/base/README.md

-# Fractal Base Mandelbox Image
+# Whist Base Mandelbox Image

-This subfolder contains the base mandelbox Dockerfile that builds the core Fractal mandelbox running Fractal and general utilities and services that application-specific Dockerfiles can build upon.
+This subfolder contains the base mandelbox Dockerfile that builds the core Whist mandelbox running Whist and general utilities and services that application-specific Dockerfiles can build upon.
 The base image runs **Ubuntu 20.04**.

 This subfolders conforms to the **Styling** and **Continous Integration** practices defined in the outer README.

 ## Development

-This repository calls the Fractal [Protocol](https://github.com/fractal/protocol) repository as a Git submodule for integrating our streaming technology in the Dockerfile.
+This repository calls the Whist [Protocol](https://github.com/fractal/protocol) repository as a Git submodule for integrating our streaming technology in the Dockerfile.
 Refer to the outer README for instructions on fetching the protocol Git submodule and building it into the Dockerfile.

 Any Linux services needed for the mandelboxes to function properly should be developed and hosted as part of this project subfolder.
 For any details on continuous integration and styling, refer to the outer README of this project.